Investing in the Next Generation of Educators

 RECRUITMENT

-removes barriers for the underemployed, underserved and underrepresented to join the educator workforce.
+removes barriers for the underemployed, underserved and underrepresented to join the child serving workforce.

 • Simplified icon of a person pointing at a board, indicating teaching or presentation.